istreamdata/orientgo/README.md

 __Highlights__

 * Support for LinkBags (RidBags) are now in place.
-Graph databases tend to make heavy use of LinkBags and the earlier defect account in Issue `#XX` is now resolved.
+Graph databases tend to make heavy use of LinkBags and the earlier defect account in Issue #3 is now resolved.
 * Settled on "Fetch" to mean methods that pull from the database server and "Get" to mean methods that return values in the local objects.
-The OrientDB Java client is not at all transparent about which operations cause database lookups.
-Ogonori will strive to be transparent on this front.
-* Created new `oschema.ORID` struct and stopped using string RIDs in ogonori code base
+* Created new `oschema.ORID` struct and stopped using string RIDs in the ogonori code base

 __Details__